jondot/awesome-react-native/README.md

     </td>
 </tr></table></div>

-Have something that belongs under "Buzzing"? [drop me a line!](mailto:dotan@paracode.com).
+Have something that belongs under "Buzzing"? drop me a line: dotan[at]paracode.com.

 ## Sections